Rittenhouse defense poised to rest case in Wisconsin murder trial | Law-Order

 Rittenhouse has become a divisive figure.
 He is viewed as heroic by some conservatives who favor expansive gun rights and consider the shootings justified amid the Kenosha chaos.
 Many on the left view Rittenhouse as a vigilante and a symbol of an out-of-control American gun culture.
 EXPERT WITNESS

-On Thursday, Kenosha County Assistant District Attorney Thomas Binger continued to tangle with Schroeder, accusing him of unfairness.
+Kenosha County Assistant District Attorney Thomas Binger continued to tangle with Schroeder, accusing him of unfairness.
 The judge on Wednesday excoriated Binger for broaching the teenager's decision to remain silent, as is his right, and introducing inadmissible evidence.
-Binger argued on Thursday against a defense attempt to present an updated report from use-of-force expert John Black, who took the witness stand to analyze video of the shootings.
+The tensions resurfaced on Thursday when Binger argued against a defense attempt to present an updated report from use-of-force expert John Black, who took the witness stand to analyze video of the shootings.
 Binger said the report contained evidence the judge had already ruled could not be admitted.

-Black testified that the eight total shots fired by Rittenhouse lasted a little over six seconds in two separate incidents.
-On Wednesday, the judge erupted in anger at Binger after the prosecutor questioned Rittenhouse on his decision to remain silent until his testimony and brought up a video recorded two weeks before the shootings in which the teen talked about shooting men he thought were shoplifting at a pharmacy.
-Schroeder had previously ruled the video inadmissible, and the defense made a motion for a mistrial, which the judge is still considering.

 "Yesterday I was the target of your ire for disregarding your orders.
-Today the defense is disregarding your order," Binger said to the judge after arguing to limit the testimony of the use-of-force expert.
+Today the defense is disregarding your order," Binger said to the judge after arguing to limit Black's testimony.
 "I think it's a fundamental fairness issue," Binger said.
 "If I'm being held to obey the court's orders, I'm asking that the defense be held to that to."

 "I was talking yesterday about the Constitution of the United States, and how the Supreme Court has interpreted it for 50 years," Schroeder responded, referring to Rittenhouse's right to remain silent.
 "That's not what we are talking about here today."
 Rittenhouse on Thursday sat alongside his lawyers wearing a navy blue jacket, burgundy shirt and yellow-and-blue stripped tie.
-Rittenhouse testified on Wednesday that he opened fire on the men with an AR-15-style rifle to protect himself after they ambushed and attacked him.
-He said he was at the demonstrations to offer medical assistance and fight fires.
+Rittenhouse testified on Wednesday that he was at the demonstrations to offer medical assistance and fight fires.
 He broke down sobbing when his lawyer asked him to describe the circumstances that preceded one of the shootings.

-Evidence in the trial has included video showing Rittenhouse with the gun strapped to his body walking along the streets where police used armored personnel carriers and emotions were running high among demonstrators.
-By the night of the shootings, Kenosha had gone through two nights of turbulent protests that included arson and looting that followed the police shooting of a Black man, Jacob Blake, who was left paralyzed from the waist down.
+Trial evidence has included video showing Rittenhouse with the gun strapped to his body walking along the streets where police used armored personnel carriers and emotions were running high among demonstrators.
+By the night of the shootings, Kenosha had gone through two nights of turbulent protests that included arson and looting that followed the police shooting of a Black man named Jacob Blake, who was left paralyzed from the waist down.
 Police used rubber bullets and tear gas to control crowds, which included men wearing military-style gear and carrying rifles who confronted sometimes-violent demonstrators.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)